-History of Knockomie Country House Hotel in Scotland
+History of Knockomie INN, Scotland

 In 1812 a villa was built which is where the Cockburn Room is situated.
 The house was run by a Miss Smith who ran it as a house for visiting judges, such as Lord Cockburn on his circuit journeys in the 1840’s.
 Miss Smith was a very keen gardener who started what became one of the most glorious in the region.